babybuddy/babybuddy/docs/DEPLOYMENT.md

 See [Configuration](/docs/CONFIGURATION.md) for other settings that can be controlled by `heroku config:set`.

-And after an initial push, execute the following commands:
+After an initial push, execute the following commands:

     heroku run python manage.py migrate
     heroku run python manage.py createcachetable